Arpan550/BMI-Calculator-App/README.md

 ## Features

-- Calculate BMI based on weight (in kilograms) and height (in meters).
+- Calculate BMI based on weight (in kilograms) and height (in foot and inches).
-- Display BMI value and corresponding health status.
+- Display corresponding BMI Category through Snackbar.
 - Show BMI assessment through a color-coded grading system for user convenience.
-- Provide feedback using Snackbar to display BMI results.

 ## Screenshots